Home

 About

-As an anthropologist and media scholar, I am currently working as Senior Research Manager at the Center for Advanced Research in Global Communication (CARGC), Annenberg School for Communication at the University of Pennsylvania, with an affiliation at the Center of the Study of Contemporary China (CSCC).
-In the fall of 2023, I will be joining as an assistant professor in the School of Journalism and Mass Communication (SJMC) at the University of Wisconsin-Madison.
+As an anthropologist and media scholar, I am an assistant professor in the School of Journalism and Mass Communication (SJMC) at the University of Wisconsin-Madison.
+I'm also an affiliated faculty and a member of Steering Committee at the Center for East Asian Studies (CEAS) at UW-Madison.
+Before joining SJMC, I worked as Senior Research Manager at the Center for Advanced Research in Global Communication (CARGC), Annenberg School for Communication at the University of Pennsylvania, with an affiliation at the Center of the Study of Contemporary China (CSCC).

-Currently, I am working on a book manuscript examining the history of Islamophobia in China and media practices of Sinophone Muslims to construct alternative narratives amidst the growing anti-Muslim sentiments.
-I have published in peer-reviewed journals such as New Media and Society, Made In China Journal, Asian Anthropology, Journal of Contemporary East Asia, Terrain: Anthropologie & Sciences Humaines, and Journal of Transformative Learning
+Currently, I am working on a book manuscript under contract with Columbia University Press.
+This book examines the media practices of Chinese Muslims to construct and sustain vibrant Islamic publics in a Global South, Muslim-minority context.
+I have published in peer-reviewed journals such as New Media and Society, Made In China Journal, Media Theory, Feminist Anthropology, Asian Anthropology, Journal of Contemporary East Asia, Terrain: Anthropologie & Sciences Humaines, and Journal of Transformative Learning.

-Meanwhile, I am a translator, podcaster, archivist, curator, and "knotter."
-In 2015, I joined CNPolitics 政见 and initiated its podcast projects.
+Meanwhile, multimodality and collaboration are central to my public-facing scholarship.
+I am a podcaster, archivist, curator, and translator.
+In 2015, I joined CNPolitics 政见 and initiated its podcast series.
 In 2020, I co-founded TyingKnots 结绳志, an independent, non-profit, volunteer-based group committed to breaking down walls between academia, media, and the public through translation projects and the promotion of public-facing scholarship.
-Since 2022, I have been co-editing and producing the Global Media & Communication podcast series as part of the multimodal project powered by CARGC.
-My commentaries and essays also feature in academic and public media outlets such as Anthropology News, Today's Totalitarianism, Asian Review of Books, Initium, Inkstone, CNpolitics, Oriental History Review, among others.
+From September 2022 to July 2023, I co-founded and produced the Global Media & Communication podcast series as part of the multimodal project powered by the Center of Advanced Research in Global Communication (CARGC) at Annenberg School for Communication, University of Pennsylvania.
+My commentaries, essays, and podcast interviews feature in academic and public media outlets such as Anthropology News, Pop Junctions, Today's Totalitarianism, Asian Review of Books, Initium, Inkstone, CNpolitics, Oriental History Review, TyingKnots, among others.

 Overview